|I've owned 10

-While my 245 is no longer a daily grocery getter, it’s still very much a road trip machine.
-I’ve made quite a few long trips to meets and shows in California and Arizona, Oregon and Washington and it hasn’t stranded me yet.
-With so many mods, I cross my fingers each time.
+While my 245 stopped being a daily grocery getter, it was still very much a road trip machine.
+I made quite a few long trips to Volvo meets and shows in California and Arizona, Oregon and Washington and it never stranded me.
+With so many modifications, I crossed my fingers each time.
 In the summer of 2003 I drove in air-conditioned comfort 1,100 miles each way to the West Coast National Volvo Owners Meet in Olympia, Washington.
-It won First Place and Best of Show in the modified division.
-It has also made many trips to shows and track events in Northern California and Arizona.
+The 245 won First Place and Best of Show in the modified division that year.

 1980 242 DL in